pellared/gdi-specification/specification/configuration.md

 **Status**: [Experimental](../README.md#versioning-and-status-of-the-specification)

-The following following environment variables are NOT required (the instrumentation libraries MAY support them):
+The following environment variables are NOT required (the instrumentation libraries MAY support them):

 | Name                             | Default | Description                             |